Vocational inquiries: email@example.com. First contact by mail/email.

 “A calling to the monastic life is a call first of all to prayer.
 Serious, deep, abiding prayer.
-Prayer is communication, the relation of lover to loved one.
-It is not so much a matter of words as of attitudes, a disposition of the heart and a frame of mind.
+Prayer is communication, the relation of a lover to a loved one.
+It is not so much a matter of words as of attitudes, a disposition of the heart, and a frame of mind.

 A man who is beginning to wonder whether or not he should become a monk is a wise man if he makes the wonder a form of prayer.
 He is touching something very awesome, indeed, very terrible.
 He may get burned.
 In any case, the whole business is something he will never forget as long as he lives.

 Some kinds of people are much drawn to monasteries and must be warned that such a life is not good for them, and may even do them much harm.
 Normally such characters will be noted before they enter, but a great deal of anguish can be spared them if they do not even move that far along the road toward something that is not meant for them.

 People with emotional hangups of serious dimensions ‑ enough to require hospitalization or long therapy with psychiatrists ‑ought to stay clear of monasteries no matter how strongly they feel that God is calling them to enter one.